jeostro/renewable_energy_disadvantaged_communities/README.md

-# Community Solar and NY Disadvantaged Communities, Joanna Ostroot
+# Community Solar and NY Disadvantaged Communities
 Key question: Is there appropriate land near disadvantaged communities in NY that may be used for community solar?

 ## Summary